 Amazon gives you guidance on how to format your manuscript for a paperback, and they have Microsoft Word templates that you can use.
 I decided to do it without using a template, and it wasn’t particularly difficult, although I use Apple Pages rather than Microsoft Word, so it took a bit of extra time to figure out how to do some of the steps.

 Amazon will print paperbacks of your book on demand, i.e. when someone orders one.
 They let you know how much it will cost to print the book so your book can be priced accordingly.
-Because the books are printed on-demand, you don’t have to pay money up front for them to have a supply available.
+Because the books are printed on-demand, you don’t have to pay money upfront for them to have a supply available.
 You can choose the extended distribution option to make your paperback available through retailers other than Amazon, but you get a much lower royalty for books sold that way.

 For my book I decided to go with Amazon and with KDP Select, in large part for the sake of simplicity.
 My paperback will be available through extended distribution as well, only because I’m hoping my local library will pick it up as part of their local indie author program.
-So far I’ve been happy with the Amazon experience, although the Kindle Create app didn’t do everything that I wanted it to do.
+So far, I’ve been happy with the Amazon experience, although the Kindle Create app didn’t do everything that I wanted it to do.

+I hope these self-publishing basics have been helpful.
 Are you thinking of publishing a book at some point?
 Have you started researching options yet?